-Code: 502103 Mathematics and Biostatistics
+Code: 502103 Mathematics and Statistics for Biologists

-Program: M.Sc., Semester: I (2018-19) Course Title and Code: Mathematics and Class Time: 10 - 12: Wednesday and Biostatistics (502103) 10 -12: Friday Name of the Course Teacher Prof. J. Jeyakanthan Mobile: +91 - 97898 09245 Email: jjkanthan@gmail.com Name of the Course Teacher Dr. M. Karthikeyan Mobile: +91 - 9486981874 Email: mkbioinformatics@gmail.com
+Program: M.Sc., Semester: I (2019-20) Course Title and Code: Mathematics and Class Time: 10 - 12: Wednesday and Statistics for Biologists (502103) 10 -12: Friday Name of the Course Teacher Prof. J. Jeyakanthan Mobile: +91 - 97898 09245 Email: jjkanthan@gmail.com Name of the Course Teacher Dr. M. Karthikeyan Mobile: +91 - 9486981874 Email: mkbioinformatics@gmail.com of Biological systems have essential meaning for Bioinformatics, Biomathematics and Biotechnology.

-Advances in mathematical methods and techniques in Bioinformatics have been growing rapidly.
-Mathematics has a vital role in describing the complexities of biological processes and structures.
-Mathematical analyses in the depiction of molecular structures of Biological systems have essential meaning for Bioinformatics, Biomathematics and Biotechnology.
 Mathematics is used to elucidate trends, patterns, connections and relationships in a quantitative manner that can lead to important discoveries in biology.
 This syllabus is committed to bring a closer connection and better integration between mathematical methods and biological codes, sequences, structures, networks and systems biology.
 It is intended for graduate students and researchers who want an overview of the field and information about the possibilities and challenges presented at the interface between mathematics and bioinformatics.
 At the end of the course, the student will gain valuable knowledge about mathematical methods and tools, phenomenological results and interdisciplinary connections in the fields of Molecular Genetics, Bioinformatics, and Informatics.
 Biostatistics represents an introduction and provides a series of methodologies to analyze and handle different data and types.
 Specific topics include tools for describing central tendency and variability in data; methods for performing inference on population means and proportions via sampling the data; statistical hypothesis testing and its application to group comparisons; issues of power and sample size in study designs; and random sample and other study types.
 While there are some formulae and computational elements to the course, the emphasis is on interpretation and concepts.
+R programming represents as a promising tool for the statistic application in biology.
+It helps to analyze the basic statistics such as correlation, probability distributions, covariance, T-test and ANOVA using R-programming.